runpod/docs/docs/serverless/references/endpoint-configurations.md

 ### Scale Type

 - **Queue Delay** scaling strategy adjusts worker numbers based on request wait times.
 With zero workers initially, the first request adds one worker.
-Subsequent requests add workers only after waiting in the queue for the defined number of delay seconds.
+For subsequent requests, if a request waits in the queue longer than the defined delay threshold, a new worker is added.
+If multiple requests exceed the queue delay threshold simultaneously (for example, if 200 requests exceed the threshold), a worker will be added for each request that exceeds the threshold (in this case, 200 workers would be added).
 - **Request Count** scaling strategy adjusts worker numbers according to total requests in the queue and in progress.
 It automatically adds workers as the number of requests increases, ensuring tasks are handled efficiently.

 ```text